iifl-logo

 11. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

-The Company has a sound internal control system which ensures that (a) its financial reports are reliable; (b) its operations are effective and efficient; (c) its activities comply with applicable laws and regulations; and (d) accountability of assets and protects against loss through unauthorized use.
+(d) accountability of assets and protection against loss through unauthorized use.
 The internal control systems are further supplemented by an internal audit carried out by an independent firm of Chartered Accountants and periodical review by the Management.
 The Internal Audit process is designed to review the adequacy of internal control checks in the system and covers all the significant areas of the Companys operations.
 Implementation of ERP is under process and its completion will further strengthen the financial controls.

-The Audit Committee of the Board of Directors reviews the adequacy and effectiveness of the internal control systems and tracks the implementation of corrective actions.
+The Audit Committee of the Board of Directors regularly reviews the adequacy and effectiveness of the internal control systems and tracks the implementation of corrective actions.
 Significant audit observations and corrective actions taken by the Management are presented to the Audit Committee.
 To maintain its objectivity and independence, the Internal Audit reports are submitted to the Chairman of the Audit Committee.
 The Audit Committee plays a key role in providing assurance to the Board of Directors.

 12. HUMAN RESOURCES/INDUSTRIAL RELATIONS FRONT

 The Companys philosophy is to engage with its employees at all levels.
 Dedication and commitment are encouraged and rewarded.
 The Company provides in-house training to its employees and sends them to obtain training from various organizations.
-The Company had a total of 535 employees on its payroll as on 31st March, 2024.
+The Company had a total of 572 employees on its payroll as on 31 March 2025

 Cautionary Statement: